-To interact with the Hull Seals social community, you can join our Hull Seals Basking Cove Discord server.
+For your training and drill, and to interact with the Hull Seals social community, you must join our Hull Seals Basking Cove Discord server.
 The link to join the server is https://hullseals.space/SuperSecretDiscordLink.
 Add the Trainee role in the

 Step 5: Your Drill

-After registering for your drill, be sure to keep an eye on your email!
-You will receive an email to confirm your lesson, with the date, time, and location in-game of your drill or training.
-After attending and passing both parts of your training, you'll be granted full access to all sections of our social server (if applicable), and all the privileges as a member of the Hull Seals.
+After joining our Discord server, and registering for your drill, be sure to keep an eye on the training channels!
+You'll be informed as to your date, time, and location in-game of your drill or training.
+After attending and passing both parts of your training, you'll be granted full access to all sections of our server, and all the privileges as a member of the Hull Seals.

 Step 6: ARF!